Performance Studies, Cultural Studies, Gender Studies,

 Ph.D., 2008, University of South Florida

-Jeanine Marie Mingé (PhD, University of South Florida) is an Associate Professor in the Department of Communication Studies.
-She is currently serving as the Graduate Coordinator, Associate Chair, and the Director of Performance Ensemble: Creatives for Social Justice for ten years.
+Jeanine Marie Mingé (PhD, University of South Florida), is Professor in the Department of Communication Studies.
+She currently serves as the Director of Community Engagement at California State University, Northridge.
+She directed CSUN Performance Ensemble: Creatives for Social Justice for ten years.
 Performance Ensemble partnered with community organization R.U.T.H.
 YouthBuild and Neighborhood Partners in Action through CSUN’s Institute for Community Health and Well-Being.

 Dr. Mingé has won the Visionary Community Service Learning Award; the Don Dorsey Teaching and Excellence Award; and OSCLG’s Feminist Teacher/Mentor award.
 She is co-facilitator of Bridges: A Teaching Excellence Program.
 Her areas of research interest include Community-Based Performance, Community Activism through the Arts, Health and Wellness, Space/Place and Qualitative Methods.
 All of her work is dedicated to cultivating social justice through the use of narrative, visual imagery, poetry, installation art, and performance.